DisasterMan78/pirum-band-catalog-test/README.md

 The app uses json-server to provide the API functionality.

+To run the command with minimal hassle, install json-server with `$ npm install json-server -g`

 ```
 $ json-server --watch public/data.json --port 3004 # Starts JSON server
 $ npm start # Runs application
 ```

+N.B.
+Running json-server on Windows, you may get an error:
+`[...]json-server.ps1 cannot be loaded because running scripts is disabled on this system.
+For more information, see about_Execution_Policies at https:/go.microsoft.com/fwlink/?LinkID=135170.`

+Of course, that link doesn't work (Thanks MS!) but run the following command to enable the script:
+`$ Set-ExecutionPolicy unrestricted`

 To run tests: